Using tournaments to calculate AUROC for zero-shot classification with LLMs: Evaluation

-We use two English language datasets to evaluate our proposed methods.
-The Corpus of Linguistic Acceptability (\cola)~\cite{warstadt2018neural} is a dataset consisting of sentences from linguistics publications, labeled with whether they were considered \emph{acceptable} or not.
+To evaluate our proposed methods, we selected three datasets: one from the general domain (linguistics publications), one from the scientific domain (biomedical literature), and one from the clinical domain (electronic health records). \paragraph{CoLA} The Corpus of Linguistic Acceptability (\cola)~\cite{warstadt2018neural} is a dataset consisting of sentences from linguistics publications, labeled with whether they were considered \emph{acceptable} or not.
 We use version 1.1 of \cola, and evaluate on the in-domain development set.

-Our second data source is \clinifact~\cite{zhang_dataset_2025}, a dataset of scientific claims from clinical trial protocols labeled for whether they are supported or not by corresponding publications.
+\paragraph{CliniFact} Our second data source is \clinifact~\cite{zhang_dataset_2025}, a dataset of scientific claims from clinical trial protocols labeled for whether they are supported or not by corresponding publications.

-We use Llama-3.2-3B-Instruct and GPT-4o-mini\footnote{Specifically, we use gpt-4o-mini-2024-07-18.} as representative models, ranging from smaller, more open models, to larger, more closed models.
-Our code to run these models uses the Inspect eval framework~\cite{UK_AI_Safety_Institute_Inspect_AI_Framework_2024}, which runs the Llama models using Huggingface transformers~\cite{wolf_transformers_2020}.
-For metrics, we report precision, recall, F1, accuracy, and AUROC.
+\paragraph{LCD Benchmark (Summary)} The Long Clinical Document Benchmark (LCD Benchmark) \cite{yoon2025lcd} is designed to evaluate language models on 30-day out-of-hospital mortality prediction using patient discharge notes from the MIMIC-IV \cite{johnson2023mimic} database.
+Because the original notes often exceed 8,000 tokens, we created summarized versions to reduce input length, enabling us to process pairs of samples plus prompts without exceeding the GPU memory available in a typical local research environment.
+Unless otherwise specified, we use the term \textbf{\lcdbenchmark}~in this paper to refer to this summarized version of the dataset.
+In compliance with MIMIC/PhysioNet data use restrictions, we did not run this dataset on GPT.\footnote{https://physionet.org/news/post/gpt-responsible-use}